Item 19: Avoid reflection

 let y_any: Box<dyn Any> = Box::new(Square::new(3, 4, 3));

+Figure 3-4.
 Any trait objects, each with pointers to concrete items and vtables

-There are comparatively few scenarios where Rust has different compile-time and run-time types associated with an item.
+There are comparatively few scenarios where Rust has different compile-time and runtime types associated with an item.
 Chief among these is trait objects: an item of a concrete type Square can be coerced into a trait object dyn Shape for a trait that the type implements.
-This coercion builds a fat pointer (object+vtable) from a simple pointer (object/item).
+This coercion builds a fat pointer (object + vtable) from a simple pointer (object/item).

 For some simple trait bounds:

-trait Drawable: Debug {
+trait Draw: Debug {

 fn bounds(&self) -> Bounds;